abhishek163/crux-ecom/README.md

  # Features
  * Add Products to your wishlist
  * Add Products into your cart
- * order with checkout flow
- * Pay with Razorpay
+ * Checkout Flow and Pay with Razorpay
  * Quick & easy Filter across brands
  * Search Products
  * Price , category and Food Type Filters